algorithmiaio/dev-center/_pages/platform/SAML-authentication-org-management.md

 ---
+categories: basics
+excerpt: "Use SAML for authentication"
 layout: article
-title:  "SAML Authentication and Organization Management"
-excerpt: ""
-categories: basics
-nav_index: 40
+permalink: /platform/saml-authentication/
 show_related: true
-image:
-teaser: /icons/algo.svg
-permalink: /platform/saml-authentication/
 redirect_from:
 - /basics/saml-authentication/
+title: "SAML Authentication and Organization Management"
 ---

 Security Assertion Markup Language (SAML) is an open standard that allows an identity provider (IdP) to pass authorization credentials to a service provider (SP).